 In recent years, conservationists have engaged in heated debates about how to respond to the challenges of ‘the Anthropocene’ – an era marked by the overwhelming influence of human activity on planetary processes and formations.

-Our project explores how this debate is playing out in multiple, patchy and unpredictable ways in the global nexus of orangutan conservation.
+Running from 2018 to 2023, our project explores how this debate is playing out in multiple, patchy and unpredictable ways in the global nexus of orangutan conservation.
 It entails the first multi-sited ethnography of this field: a sprawling network of models, ideas, practices and human and nonhuman players spread across Borneo, Sumatra and the global North.
 Treating orangutan conservation as a contact zone between multiple players, ontologies, values and regimes of power and knowledge, we ask: How is conservation scaling up to engage with the Anthropocene?
 And how are Anthropocenic phenomena and discourses experienced, conceptualized or contested in specific conservation contexts?

 Through this ethnography, we seek to add empirical depth and nuance to emerging cross-disciplinary discussions about the Anthropocene, and to develop new theoretical and conceptual analytics for figuring, and figuring out, conservation and ‘the Anthropocene’ at a time of planetary change and crisis.